csc-training/csc-env-eff/slides/05_batch_jobs.md

    - Over time (while the job queues) its priority increases and eventually it will run
    - Some partitions may have a lower priority (like longrun - use shorter if you can!)

-# Schema on how the batch job sheduler works
+# Schema on how the batch job scheduler works
 ![](./img/slurm-sketch.svg)

 # The batch job system in CSC's HPC environment